Ligier’s Myli Electric Vehicle: Conquering Younger Drivers without a License

 Finished, the soap box informs the rustic engine sputtering loudly.
 The famous “carts”, long associated with drivers who have lost their driving license for speeding or alcohol, are seeing their image change.

 “We had a clientele that historically did not want to be stigmatized as those without a license.
-So we made vehicles that were very bland in their presentation, which could go unnoticed in the flow of traffic,” explains François Ligier, CEO of the eponymous manufacturer.
+So we made vehicles that were very bland in their presentation, which might go unnoticed in the flow of traffic,” explains François Ligier, CEO of the eponymous manufacturer.

 Now customers – nearly half of whom are teenagers – are demanding style.
 It is this public that Ligier wants to reach with the Myli, its very first electric model.